Georg Scheffers

-Georg Scheffers (21 November 1866 – 12 August 1945) was a German mathematician specializing in differential geometry.
+Georg Wilhelm Scheffers (21 November 1866 – 12 August 1945) was a German mathematician specializing in differential geometry.

 Life

 Scheffers was born on 21 November 1866 in the village of Altendorf near Holzminden (today incorporated into Holzminden).
 Scheffers began his university career at the University of Leipzig where he studied with Felix Klein and Sophus Lie.
 Scheffers was a coauthor with Lie for three of the earliest expressions of Lie theory: